+35725368683

 • Pattern: consists solely of a set of elements that repeat regularly.

-• Color: consists of a specific color shade or color combination.
+• Colour: consists of a specific colour shade or colour combination.

 • Audio: consists of sounds or their combinations.
 For example, a signature ringtone of Nokia phones.